nikitavoloboev/data/future/future.md

 ## ~ 2030

-- People wake up and animals get actual rights and are no longer forced to endure life in slaughterhouses.
+- People wake up and animals get actual rights (like humans) and are no longer forced to endure life in slaughterhouses.
 Being vegan is normal.
 Caring is normal.
+- No fossil fuels used.
+Only sustainable & environmentally energy sources used.
+Each country's grid is ran off renewable energy.
+- All vehicles are electrical.
+Autonomous driving fully integrated into society.
+- Cure for all cancers & diseases (cheap immunotherapies, medicine)
+- Psychedelics legalized.
+Both possession, purchase and manufacturing.
 - Learn Anything is top 5 most visited websites on the internet.
 AI is able to craft personal optimized learning paths for learning any topic on Earth.
-- No use of fossil fuels.
-Only sustainable & environmentally safe sources used.
-- Every device that needs to connect to the internet, is connected.
-Abundant connectivity for all devices.
-- Autonomous driving fully integrated into society.

-## ~ 2040

-- AGI
-- Cure for all cancers & diseases (cheap immunotherapies, drugs)
+- NLP lets machines understands human language at deep level.

 ## Links